Drug related litter

 - Encourage it to bleed

-- Put under a constantly running cold tap for 2 minutes
+- Put under a constantly running cold tap with soap for 2 minutes

 - Cover the wound with a plaster or dressing